-When you sign up for a retreat with us, we send you a suggested packing list and other valuable and important information to help you plan well so your trip is worry-free.
+When you sign up for a retreat with us, we send you a suggested yoga retreat packing list and other valuable and important information to help you plan well so your trip is worry-free.

-This depends on what you are planning on doing ‘ like hiking, beach walking, snorkeling or horseback riding.
-Clearly a good pair of sandals is a must.
-While sneakers are o.k. they can get wet, so a pair of lightweight nylon hiking boots might be a better option, like Keens or Tevas.
-In Santa Teresa dress code is casual (no high heels).
+What shoes you bring depends on what you are planning on doing, like hiking, beach walking, snorkeling, or horseback riding.
+A good pair of sandals is a must.
+While sneakers are okay, they can get wet, so a pair of lightweight nylon hiking boots might be a better option, like Keens or Tevas.
+In Santa Teresa, the dress code is casual (no high heels).

-Keeping well hydrated in a tropical climate is very important.
-Vajra Sol gives each guest on the retreat a Kleen Kanteen water bottle which can be safely refilled at our retreat hotel.
+Keeping well hydrated in a tropical climate is very important!
+Pack a PBA-free water bottle, such as S’well, which can be safely refilled at our retreat hotel.

 It’s always entertaining to have something to read.
-E-book readers are practical to some degree but with the sand at the beach a paperback book comes in handy.
-If you are planning on traveling beyond the retreat you might have an easier time buying Costa Rica guides and maps in your country as well as a small Spanish/English dictionary or phrase book unless you plan to spend sometime near San José where you can find book stores.
+E-book readers are practical to some degree but with the sand at the beach, a paperback book comes in handy.
+If you are planning on traveling beyond the retreat, you might have an easier time buying Costa Rica guides before you depart on your trip.

 - Passport valid for six months from arrival date in Costa Rica